DenOfEquity/SchedRide/README.md

 Graph option shows the sigma curve.
 Curve for "None" can't be drawn as getting those sigmas at this stage is a pain.

+...more...

+Bump extra action removed, I recommend to use [Detail Daemon](https://github.com/muerrilla/sd-webui-detail-daemon) instead.
+That extension hits the sigmas in a different place, so is fully compatible and gives much more control.

 ---
 ## Install ##
 Go to the **Extensions** tab, then **Install from URL**, use the URL for this repository.